3 years full-time for BSc (Hons)

 This module encompasses all that you have learned throughout your studies into a final major project.
 The project is based on the development of a live esports exhibition drawing in a variety of guests, sponsors, performances and tournaments.
 To achieve this, you’ll engage with a number of live events, from which you will critically analyse and evaluate techniques, and apply them to the design of your own event.
 You’ll focus on a core area of this event and apply innovation with technology, work collaboratively with other course areas, and as a result be the driving force behind a large-scale esports spectacle.

-You’ll learn and practice in some amazing facilities.
+You’ll learn, practice and develop your skills in some amazing facilities.

-Scheduled for early 2022, Confetti X will bring together years of expertise in live events, content creation, streaming and competitive gaming.
+Confetti X brings together years of expertise in live events, content creation, streaming and competitive gaming.

-The complex will be a space for students to access the very best facilities and technology for esports production and other emerging technologies.
+The complex is a space for students to access the very best facilities and technology for esports production and other emerging technologies, home to a busy schedule of amateur and professional tournaments, productions and other esports-related events; all of which offer up unique work experience opportunities for students studying on the course.

 Here are just some of the features: